John A. Warden III: Early military career

 In 1969, then a captain, Warden volunteered for duty in the Republic of Vietnam.
 His assignment was to fly the OV-10 Bronco as a Forward Air Controller.
-Warden participated in 266 combat missions by the time his tour ended.
-On several occasions, his aircraft was damaged by enemy fire, once very seriously.
-The North American Aviation newsletter in 1969 reported that it was the most seriously damaged OV-10 that had managed to land safely.
+Warden participated in 266 combat missions at his tour's end.
+On several occasions, his aircraft by enemy fire was damaged once so seriously the North American Aviation newsletter reported in 1969 that it was the most seriously damaged OV-10 that had managed to land safely.

 Like many other young officers who came of age during that conflict, Warden was very much affected by the sometimes conflicting rules of engagement and the lack of an overarching strategy to guide the conduct of that war.
 That experience was the foundation for his emerging theories on the use of air power and the importance of strategy.

 Just as it did for another young officer, Colin Powell, as enunciated in the "Powell Doctrine", Vietnam taught Warden some important lessons about warfare: the need for a consistent strategic approach; overwhelming force; clear objectives; an exit strategy; and integration of the political and military dimensions.
 For Warden, good tactics simply could not overcome a flawed strategy.

 The Pentagon

-As a major, Warden arrived at the Pentagon in August 1975.
-Within the Directorate of Plans, Warden was assigned duties in the Middle East Section, and began his familiarity with that region of the world.
-This was to culminate in his contributions to the conduct of the First Gulf War.
+In August 1975 Major Warden was at the Pentagon in the Directorate of Plans, assigned duties in the Middle East Section, his increasing familiarity with that region of the world would culminate in his contributions to the conduct of the First Gulf War.

 It was also at this point in his career that he began to attract attention from senior officers and members of the Intelligence Community, both for his ability to think strategically and conceptually, and for his ideas about force structure, concepts, and doctrine, that normally did not interest fighter pilots.

 Warden had also begun to become something of a lightning rod, in that he was not afraid to forcefully express his views, even to senior officers, and was somewhat impatient with those who disagreed with him, as well as with the structure and the chain of command.
 Warden was at this point, and would remain throughout his career, the "quintessential air power advocate", and a very controversial figure.

 Warden has been compared to famed aviator Billy Mitchell: "a thinker on a grand scale; a rebel who constantly sought ways to improve himself and his organization without having the patience to explain his reasoning or seek consensus; a revolutionary who refused to take political and personal sensitivities into account in his eagerness to change things fast, and a gentleman of unfailing integrity".